Pet Tooth Extractions & Oral Surgery in St. George, UT

 Extraction is not a first resort — it’s what we recommend when a tooth can no longer do its job without causing harm.
 Common reasons include:

-• Tooth resorption in cats, a painful condition where the tooth structure breaks down from the inside
+- Tooth resorption in cats, a painful condition where the tooth structure is gradually destroyed, often starting below the gumline

 How we keep your pet safe and comfortable